 Partners include the Centers for Disease Control (CDC), Partners in Health, CARE, and many more.

-Since 2009, we’ve distributed more than one million new bars of soap to hundreds of thousands of people in 30 countries around the world.
+Since 2009, we’ve distributed more than two million new bars of soap to hundreds of thousands of people in 32 countries around the world.
 Recipients include refugees, disaster victims, the homeless, and mothers and children living in extreme poverty.
-At the same time, we’ve diverted more than 250,000 pounds of discarded soap from landfills.
+At the same time, we’ve diverted more than 500,000 pounds of discarded soap from landfills.

 We would prefer that hotels collect and ship soap in their original boxes, to keep our footprint as small as possible. .
 If these are not available, larger copy-paper boxes with lids work well, although they will be heavy when filled.
 Most importantly, fill whatever box you do use to the top.
 Boxes that have empty space often collapse and break open in transit.